sacist/opencode-api/README.md

 Node.js 22 · TypeScript · Express · SQLite.

 **The main advantage is the cheap subscription which gives you 60$ of balance for only 5$.**
-**Token prive stays the same making it 12x cheaper than using a normal api.**
+**Token price stays the same making it 12x cheaper than using a normal api.**
 **Also it gives you opencode agentic advantages you can utilize through the api.**

 ## Quick start